PlanTL-GOB-ES/NegEx-MES/README.md

 * `pseNegPhrases`: for words very similar to the previous ones, but they include the doubt directly between their
 possibilities; e.g. *no estoy seguro si* (I am not sure if), *dudo* (I doubt), *tengo dudas* (I have doubts), etc.

-* `conjunctions`: for adversative conjunctions: *pero, sin embargo, aunque*, etc. (however, but, if not...).
-That is, they contradict, partially or totally, the term.
+* `conjunctions`: for adversative conjunctions: *pero* (but), *sin embargo, aunque*, (however), etc. That is, they contradict, partially or totally, the term.
 Therefore, they allow to determine the degree of uncertainty that a term has with respect to the phrase in which it appears.

 Distinguishing these different degrees of negation can be very useful, for example, to assign a specific weight to the terms according to the negation words that co-occur with them.
 For example, a weight of 0.25 could be assigned to the